Apply

 Commitment to Diversity and our Indigenous Connection

-The University of Regina is committed to equity, diversity and inclusion and a strong Indigenous connection.
-The U of R is located on Treaty 4 and Treaty 6 territories, the ancestral lands of the nêhiyawak, Anihšināpēk, Dakota, Nakoda, and Lakota nations and homeland of the Métis/Michif Nation.
+The University of Regina is committed to maintaining a strong Indigenous connection and equity, diversity, and inclusion.
+It is located on Treaty 4 and Treaty 6 territories, the ancestral lands of the nêhiyawak, Anihšināpēk, Dakota, Nakoda, and Lakota nations and the homeland of the Métis/Michif Nation.

-Fourteen per cent of U of R students are self-declared Indigenous students.
+Fourteen percent of U of R students are self-declared Indigenous students.
 Read more about our Indigenous connection in our 2020-2025 Strategic Plan: All Our Relations.

 four students at table